 If you get laid off during the COVID-19 pandemic, you’re not alone.
 Job loss is rampant among businesses ranging from movie theaters to aerospace manufacturing.
 Unemployment claims have skyrocketed to record highs, and things are only worsening: Experts predict up to 37 million jobs could be cut in the next few months, and the country’s unemployment rate could reach 30% (it’s currently 3.5%).

-As Congress finalizes a stimulus package, the Department of Labor is doing what it can to ease the hurt on individuals affected by cutbacks and shutdowns.
+As Congress hammers out a rescue package, the Department of Labor is doing what it can to ease the hurt on individuals affected by cutbacks and shutdowns.
 It’s set up a website, CareerOneStop.org, with a compendium of resources for the unemployed.

 Here’s some of what it offers:

 - Option to search based on the type of worker you are: The site sorts resources into categories such as “laid-off worker,” “older worker,” “career changer,” and “worker with a criminal conviction.”